 If not using LDAP, or in addition to LDAP, SSH authorized keys can be placed in /etc/ssh/local\keys/ <USERNAME>.
-This location can be changed by setting the ssh::server::conf::authorizedkeysfile parameter in Hiera or your ENC.
+This file location is controlled by the simp/ssh Puppet module and can be changed by setting the ssh::server::conf::authorizedkeysfile parameter in Hiera or your ENC.